alttch/eva3/doc/sfa/sfa_framework.rst

 Log viewer example
 ~~~~~~~~~~~~~~~~~~

-The following example shows how to build a simple log viewer, simplar to
+The following example shows how to build a log viewer, similar to included in
-included in :doc:`/uc/uc_ei` and :doc:`/lm/lm_ei`.
+:doc:`/uc/uc_ei` and :doc:`/lm/lm_ei`.

 .. code-block:: html